Wishing you knew more about Aboriginal culture? Search no more.

 The stolen children were raised on missions or by foster parents, totally cut off from their Aboriginality.
 They were severely punished when caught talking their Aboriginal language.
 Some children never learned anything traditional and received little or no education.
 Instead the girls were trained to be domestic servants, the boys to be stockmen.

-Many of the stolen girls and boys were physically and sexually abused.
+Many of the stolen girls and boys were physically, emotionally and sexually abused.
 Many babies born to girls raped by white men were also taken away from them, sometimes as soon as they were born.

 Boys and girls were brought into separate institutions which they (and some experts) would later compare with German concentration camps and the holocaust.
 Many tried to run away but few succeeded.
 Many never saw their parents again or were told they were orphans.